-In order to migrate Notes data to Exchange, MNE must log on to the target mailbox and provide authentication credentials to Exchange.
+To migrate Notes data to Exchange, MNE must log on to the target mailbox and provide authentication credentials to Exchange.
 MNE supports multiple authentication mechanisms.

 MNE selects the appropriate authentication mechanism automatically using information from the Exchange Autodiscover service.
 If MNE detects that Modern Authentication is enabled on the migration target, it uses Modern Authentication as the preferred mechanism.
 If Modern Authentication is not supported, MNE reverts to legacy mechanisms such as Windows Integrated or Basic authentication.

-Additional authentication details for the MNE Migration server are provided below for each of the migration components included with MNE:
+Additional authentication details for the MNE Migration server are provided for each of the migration components in the following sections: